capacitor-community/safe-area/README.md

 ### Using the plugin in an SSR environment

 This plugin can be used in an SSR environment.
-But you should call manually call `initialize` like so:
+But you should manually call `initialize` like so:

 ```ts
 import { initialize } from '@capacitor-community/safe-area';